AdriDevelopsThings/ipv6-checker-chrome/README.md

 # ipv6-checker-chrome extension
-A Chrome extension that shows if the website currently viewed does support ipv6 or not.
+A Chrome extension that shows if the website currently viewed supports IPv6 or doesn't

 ## Install
 1. Download the `crx` file from the newest release